EdgarRAlves/Library/README.md

 Antique books and science journals can also be added and managed.
 They are just like other books but have additional properties and different calculation methods for the total price.

 ## Starting the Book Management System
-1. Install [Oracle JDK 17.0.5](https://www.oracle.com/java/technologies/downloads/#java17) on your machine;
+1. Install [Oracle JDK 17 (or 19)](https://www.oracle.com/java/technologies/downloads/#java17) on your machine.
+If on Windows, make sure that JAVA_HOME variable matches the location of the installation;

 2. To start this web service, either Run LibraryApplication from your IDE (e.g. Intellij IDEA) or execute the following command in the root directory: